The Mystery of the Clockwork Sparrow

 The Mystery of the Clockwork Sparrow is the debut novel of British children's author Katherine Woodfine, initially published by Egmont Publishing in June 2015.
 The novel is the first book in The Sinclair's Mysteries, a quartet of mystery-adventure novels set in Edwardian England.The Mystery of the Clockwork Sparrow was Waterstones Children's Book of the Month in June 2015.
 The novel was inspired by Katherine's love of classic children's adventure stories, E. Nesbit, Frances Hodgson Burnett, Enid Blyton and Nancy Drew.

 Plot

-Left penniless when her father dies, Sophie is pleased to find a job in the millinery department of Sinclair's, soon to be London's largest and most glamorous department store.
-There, she makes friends with Billy, a junior porter, and beautiful Lil, who is one of the department store “mannequins” by day and an aspiring actress by night.
-And, together with the help of vagabond Joe, they soon find out who stole the priceless jewellery.
+Orphaned and impoverished after her father's death, Sophie finds a job in the millinery department of Sinclair's, a large department store located in London.
+While working there, she befriends a junior porter named Bill, and a window model who moonlights as an actress named Lil.

-Just before the store is due to open, there is a daring burglary, including the theft of the priceless Clockwork Sparrow.
-When Sophie herself becomes a suspect, the only solution is to solve the mystery of the clockwork sparrow.
-Her friends Lil and Billy help her to solve the crime.
+Just before the store is due to open, there is a burglary including the theft of the priceless Clockwork Sparrow.
+When Sophie herself becomes a suspect, the only solution is to solve the mystery of the Clockwork Sparrow.
+Her friends Lil, Billy, and a homeless character named Joe, band together to help her to solve the crime.